tieberghien/darkly/02_Unvalidated_Redirects_and_Forwards/Ressources/writeup.md

 ### How to protect yourself

-Once again, the website is not protected against untrusted input.
-Here's a [link](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) to help you differentiate between safe and unsafe redirects:
+Once again, the website is not protected against untrusted inputs.
+Here's a [link](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) to help you differentiate between safe and unsafe redirects.